Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 I always use unbleached, minimally processed flours when I bake.
 You can use either finely ground 100% whole wheat or whole wheat all-purpose flour together with the bread or all-purpose flour in this recipe, all will produce a delicious loaf.

 Second, the quantity of salt you use will vary depending on type and brand.
 Diamond Crystal kosher salt is my go-to for anything baked or cooked.
-If using Morton’s kosher salt, which has a coarser texture, double it.
-And if using table salt, reduce by half.
+If using Morton’s kosher salt, which has a coarser texture, or table salt, reduce by half.

 Third, fresh yeast is key.
 Once opened, active dry yeast should be kept in an airtight container in the fridge.
 For best results, measure it out then let it sit at room temperature for 20 minutes before baking.